-Dennis Dale McLain was born March 29, 1944, in Markham, Illinois, to Tom and Betty McLain, both Irish Catholics.
-Tom had been a star high school shortstop in Chicago, but married Betty at age 18 in 1941, and adhered to her demand that he not travel around chasing a baseball career.
-When Dennis was born, Tom was in the Army in Europe; he later held jobs as a truck driver and insurance advisor, and made extra money giving electric-organ lessons.
+Dennis Dale McLain was born on March 29, 1944, in Markham, Illinois, to Tom and Betty McLain, both Irish Catholics.
+Tom had been a star high-school shortstop in Chicago, but married Betty at age 18 in 1941, and adhered to her demand that he not travel around chasing a baseball career.
+When Dennis was born, Tom was in the Army in Europe; he later held jobs as a truck driver and insurance adviser, and made extra money giving electric-organ lessons.

-Denny remembers Tom as a hard worker who chain-smoked and guzzled beer.
+Denny remembered Tom as a hard worker who chainsmoked and guzzled beer.
 Denny and his brother Tom lived in fear of their father’s angry outbursts, which often resulted in beatings.
 Tom also got in frequent fistfights, on at least one occasion responding to the heckler at one of his son’s Little League games.
-Denny did not try very hard to avoid his father’s wrath, though—once, at age 12, taking the family car for a joyride.
+Denny did not try very hard to avoid his father’s wrath, though –once, at age 12, taking the family car for a joyride.
 This behavior became more and more typical.
 Denny’s memories of his mother are no better; he remained bitter over her failures to intervene on her children’s behalf, and he has depicted Betty as a cold and heartless woman.

-McLain attended Catholic schools, first at Ascension Grade School, then receiving a baseball scholarship to attend Chicago’s Mt.
-Carmel High School.
-An indifferent student (one teacher later recalled, “He had a lot of trouble keeping his mouth shut”), Denny led his team to three city championships, amassing a 38–7 record on the mound.
+McLain attended Catholic schools, first at Ascension Grade School, then receiving a baseball scholarship to attend Chicago’s Mount Carmel High School.
+An indifferent student who had trouble keeping quiet, Denny led his team to three city championships, amassing a 38-7 record on the mound.
 Upon his graduation in June 1962, McLain signed with the White Sox, receiving a $10,000 bonus, and another $7,000 if he made it to the major leagues.
 Days later he reported to Harlan, Kentucky, to play for the Smokies in the Class D Appalachian League.